 What if you want an HVAC filter to do more?

 One option is high efficiency particulate air (HEPA) filters, which are designed to reduce indoor air pollution by trapping 99.97% of dust, pollen, and smoke particles.
 The filters are rated using the minimum efficiency reporting value (MERV) scale; the higher the number, the better the filter’s ability to block particles of different sizes.
+HEPA filters are rated between MERV 17 and MERV 20.
+Standard HVAC filters are rated MERV 8.

 HEPA filters are recognized by the Occupational Safety & Health Administration (OSHA) and the EPA for their ability to remove airborne particles.
-In fact, UV air purification systems typically use a heavy-duty HEPA filter to trap the largest particles, such as dust, and UV fields to capture microscopic particles, such as viruses.
+In fact, some UV air purification systems use a heavy-duty HEPA filter to trap the largest particles, such as dust, and UV fields to capture microscopic particles, such as viruses.

 5. Clean the ductwork to reduce indoor air pollution